publiccodenet/about/activities/member-relations/index.md

 ## 1. Expression of interest

-At this stage, the public organization confirms their interest in becoming a member.

-This stage is over when the public organization signs the '[Expression of Interest](expression-of-interest.md)'.
+At this stage, the public organization confirms their interest in becoming a member by signing the '[Expression of Interest](expression-of-interest.md)'.

 ## 2. Founding membership proposal

-At this stage, the Foundation and the public organization work together to identify:
+At this stage, the Foundation and the public organization work together on the '[Founding Membership Proposal](founding-membership-proposal.md)'.

+This includes identifying:
 * [appropriate codebases](identify-potential-codebase.md) for Foundation codebase auditing, certification and stewardship activities
 * next steps in the collaboration
 * timeline and milestones for 2019

-This stage is over when both parties agree on the '[Founding Membership Proposal](founding-membership-proposal.md)'.

 This stage may include a [founding membership workshop](founding-membership-workshop.md).

+This stage is over when both parties agree to the proposal.

-## 3. Founding membership contract
+## 3. Founding membership contract (2019 only)

-> Founding membership contracts are only available to founding members in 2019.
-From 2020, all members will have an annual membership contracts.
-At this stage, the Foundation and the public organization sign a legally binding contract, including a financial settlement and the founding membership proposal (attached as an annex).
+At this stage, public organizations become founding members by signing a founding membership contract.
+This contract consists of the proposal agreed in the previous stage, along with any extra legal framing required.

+Founding members are co-owners of the foundation and help shape its future activities and regular membership structure.

-This stage is over when both parties sign a founding membership contract.
+This stage is over after 2019, when the founding members have shaped the foundation's activities and regular membership structure.

-## 4. Membership of the Foundation
+## 4. Membership of the Foundation (2020 onwards)

-From 2020, each member will have an annual membership contract.
+From 2020, each member will have an regular membership contract.

-With the annual membership contract, members become co-owners of the Foundation.
+With a regular membership contract, members become co-owners of the Foundation.
 This includes steering and setting priorities for the Foundation and voting in the General Assembly.